Pornography in Asia: North Korea

 In 2007 the Seoul-based online newspaper Daily NK reported that pornographic literature was produced in North Korea for high-ranking officials during the late 1990s.
 Some pornographic films showing nude or scantily-clad women dancing to music were also made.
 In the 2000s these were superseded by imported pornographic films, for which a public rental market developed.

 Imported works of pornography have been available in North Korea in recent decades, mainly in the capital Pyongyang and typically in the form of CD-R copies bought secretly at markets.
 There is very little domestic production.
 Producing, distributing, importing and watching pornography is illegal.

 Importing pornography to North Korea is harshly punished.
 Pornography is sold openly on the China–North Korea border regardless of regulations.
 Despite attempts to curtail circulation of imported pornography, most of the pornography watched in North Korea is currently made abroad.
 A significant part of pornographic media in circulation consists of Chinese bootleg recordings of poor quality.

 There is no access to foreign pornographic websites from within North Korea.

 North Korea has ratified the Optional Protocol on the Sale of Children, Child Prostitution and Child Pornography of the Convention on the Rights of the Child.
 However, there are currently no specific laws to combat child pornography.

 South Korea

-Pornographic websites, books, writings, films, magazines, photographs, or other materials of a pornographic nature are illegal in South Korea, although the law is not regularly enforced.
-Distribution of pornography can result in a fine or a two-year prison sentence.
+Hardcore pornographic books, films, magazines, photographs, or other materials depicting exposed genitals are illegal in South Korea.
+The regulations are similar to those in Japan, but South Korea's rules are more restrictive and do not allow the depiction of intercourse with the genitals pixellated.
+Distribution of pornography can result in a fine or one-year prison sentence, although the law is not regularly enforced.
+Softcore pornography without exposed genitals is legal and can be sold with an R-rating (19 and over).

+There is no penalty for viewing or possessing pornography on the Internet in South Korea with the exception of child pornography, for which possession carries a sentence of more than one year in prison, while distributing, selling or displaying it for commercial purposes carries a sentence of more than five years.

 Since 2009, pornographic websites have been blocked by the South Korean government.
 In 2012 the Ministry of Public Administration and Security released statistics that cited 39.5% of South Korean children having experienced watching online pornography, with 14.2% of those who have viewed online pornography reportedly "wanting to imitate" it.
+Many foreign pornographic websites are blocked, and those found to be operating from within the country are shut down.
+The Korea Internet Safety Commission is responsible for instructing Internet service providers to block access to "pornography and nudity".
+Google Search in South Korea filters search results for around 700 terms considered by the government to be adult in nature unless the user demonstrates that they are aged over 19.